ClaudioLillo/ClaudioLillo/README.md

-- 🔭 I’m currently working at Axity, where I have a role of backend developer
+- 🔭 I’m currently working at Globant, where I have a role of backend developer
-- 🌱 I’m currently running projects using AWS Cloud and Serverless Framework, written on JavaScript (NodeJS 14)
+- 🌱 I’m currently running projects using AWS, Fastify, GraphQL, written on TypeScript (NodeJS 18.X)
 - 👯 I’m looking to collaborate on Node.js and Python projects
 - 📫 Reach me at cilillo@uc.cl